 Kumsong-3 Development / Acquisition

-The Kumsong-3 first appeared in a DPRK propaganda video released in June 2014.1 The first apparent test launch of the missile occurred on February 7, 2015, according an article published by North Korea’s state sponsored KCNA news agency.2 The missile was reportedly fired from a patrol boat, and flew a range of 200 km.
+North Korea first revealed the Kumsong-3 in a propaganda video released in June 2014, and documented its first known flight test on February 7, 2015.2 According to North Korean state media, the missile was launched from a patrol boat and flew a range of 200 km.

-The Russian Kh-35 is a subsonic ASCM capable of flying as low as 10-14 meters while cruising.
-It measures 4.4 meters long with a diameter of 0.42 meters, and has a launch weight of 620 kg.
+The Kumsong-3’s appearance and performance closely resembles the Soviet-designed Kh-35 subsonic ASCM.
+Like the Kh-35, the Kumsong-3 can travel to ranges greater than 200km and cruises at low altitudes—less than 2km.
+The Kh-35 measures 4.4 meters long with a diameter of 0.42 meters, and has a launch weight of 620 kg.